What happens at a SpunOut.ie Consent Workshop?

 In one type of ‘Practicing Boundaries’ exercise, people are asked to get into pairs and make an unspoken boundary with their partner.
 Each participant has to be able to communicate their physical boundary to their partner silently and also be watching for their partner’s boundary.
 This exercise can be difficult because it reveals how uncomfortable we can be telling someone ‘no’ and how important it is to notice and respect nonverbal cues.

 *Accessibility Note: This exercise is not used for those with visual impairments.
 In the case that a group or participant/s have visual impairments we rely on verbal communication of boundaries and consent rather than visually reading body language.

 What is the cost of a consent workshop?

 Most consent workshops are free to take part in.
 Many are run in schools and colleges throughout the country by bringing in an outside facilitator.
-Our Outreach and Training Officer, Kiki Martire, specialises in educational trainings and delivers consent workshops to young people, youth workers and volunteers around the country.

 If you are interested in booking a consent workshop, or other topics, please click here to submit a request.